tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 <p>
 <strong>**kwargs</strong><br>
 Additional keyword arguments for the <a href="https://gplearn.readthedocs.io/en/stable/reference.html#symbolic-transformer">SymbolicTransformer</a>
 instance.
-Only for the genetic strategy.
+Only for the gfg strategy.
 </p>
 </td>
 </tr>